Jembda/aics-project/README.md

 -[Scripts](#Scripts)
  Python scripts for training, evaluation, and analysis.
 -[Notes](#Notes)
- Figure, training results(metrics and verification), and other.
+ Figure, training results(metrics), and other.
 -[Paper](#Paper)
  The full paper detailing methodology, results, and discussions.
 ## Since the training dataset and models are large in size, I have uploaded them to the following Google Drive link: